jiyingli/jiyingli.github.io/Joinus.md

 We welcome undergraduate students to engage in our research.
 Please see the [Undergraduate Research Opportunities Program](https://urop.ust.hk/) (UROP) for more information.
 Get in touch with us if you would like to discuss potential projects in our lab, or are motivated to propose your own research idea.

 ### Research Assistant
-Funded Postdoctoral and Research Assistant opportunities will be advertised as they become available.
+Funded Research Assistant opportunities will be advertised as they become available.

 ### Postdoctoral Researcher
 We welcome enquiries from Postdoctoral Scholars.
 We encourage interested individuals to get in touch to begin discussing possible projects and funding sources.
-Postdocs & Research Assistants